-PRACTICE COURSES 117.
-Practical Editing.-The members of the class will be constituted the editorial staff of the summer edition of the Stanford Daily.
-In class-laboratory meetings, the members of the class will receive instruction and practice in the technique of copyreading, headline writing, proofreading, make-up, and editorial writing for the Stanford Daily.
-As rapidly as their ability and effort warrant, the members of the class will be permitted to exercise their own judgment and initiative in planning and editing the paper.
-By arrangement 4 units, summer quarter (RINEHART) Summer, 12 121.
+PRACTICE COURSES 121.
 Advanced Practice.-Practice work in executive positions on the staff of student publications, with weekly conferences.
-Open to undergraduate students technically enrolled in the Upper Division who qualify by election or appointment; not open to graduate students.
+Open to undergraduate students, technically enrolled in the Upper Division who qualify by election or appointment; not open to graduate students.
 Students who are not journalism majors are limited to six units of credit.
 For work done during the winter quarter the amount of credit is usually reduced.
 Students are graded plus or minus.
-1 to 3 units, autumn, winter, and spring quarters (STAFF) Autumn, 19; winter, 17; spring, 17 By arrangement 183.
+1 to 3 units, any quarter (STAFF) Autumn, 17; winter, 22; spring, 24; summer, 10 By arrangement 183.
 San Francisco Newspaper Practice.-Journalism majors who have made a high record in their entire program, and especially in Journalism 125, are permitted to work in San Francisco in the spring quarter of their senior year, and by special arrangement with San Francisco newspapers.
 The work is done under the supervision of specially appointed San Francisco newspaper men and the faculty of the division.
 Students who are accepted are required to devote their entire time to this work on Tuesdays and Thursdays.
-5 units, spring quarter (STAFF) Spring, 11 By arrangement [Curriculum and Instruction in Journalistic Writing.-See Education 215.1 PHILOSOPHY HENRY WALDGRAVE STUART, Professor Emeritus †HAROLD CHAPMAN BROWN, Professor DAVID ELTON TRUEBLOOD, Professor of Philosophy of Religion WILLIAM RAY DENNES (University of California), Acting Professor (Summer Ouarter) EVERETT WESLEY HALL, Associate Professor HENRY LANZ, Associate Professor of Slavic Languages and Philosophy John Robert Reid, Assistant Professor David Hawkins, Instructor [†] Absent on leave, 1940-41.
+5 units, winter and \spring quarters (STAFF) By arrangement Winter, 1; spring, 4 [Curriculum and Instruction in Journalistic Writing.-See Education 215.]
+PHILOSOPHY HENRY WALDGRAVE STUART, Professor Emeritus HAROLD CHAPMAN BROWN, Professor DAVID ELTON TRUEBLOOD, Professor of Philosophy of Religion HENRY LANZ, Professor of Slavic Languages, and Philosophy WALTER TERENCE STACE (Princeton University), Acting Professor (Summer Quarter) JOHN ROBERT REID, Associate Professor JOHN LELAND MOTHERSHEAD, JR., Assistant Professor Graduation.-The requirements for graduation in this department constitute an adequate preparation for advanced studies in philosophy and leave opportunity for the other elements of a general or liberal education.
+Major students are required to present for the degree of Bachelor of Arts thirty-five units in philosophy (in which Courses I, 2, 100, 101, 102, and 200 must be included), the general course in psychology, and at least five units in a laboratory course in a natural science.
+The second-year courses in French or German are recommended as a part of the Lower Division work of intending major students.
+Each major student will be expected to devote to a subject